AllYarnsAreBeautiful/ayab-desktop/CONTRIBUTING.md

   - Be specific!
   - Give sample code if you can.
 - What you expected would happen
-- What actually happens
+- What actually happens instead
-+ What actually happened
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People *love* thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style

-- Please the style of your contribution to the rest of the code
+- Please match the style of your contribution to the rest of the code
 - Python code is linted with flake8

 ## License